Doctor Drain: An Exodus From Nigeria Threatens Its Health Care System

 The hospital waiting room overflows with people.
 It’s an unusually hot day in Lagos, Nigeria, the temperature over 90 degrees Fahrenheit.
 Sweaty patients silently clasp their hands in prayer, hoping to see a doctor.
 In a nearby room, physicians wrestle with cords and switches on brand-new anesthetic and radiology machines from the U.K. that short-circuited during recurring power outages.
 With no money to repair them, these well-intended donations to a resource-strapped hospital are useless junk.
 It’s one more reason for doctors to look for opportunities outside Nigeria, and yet another nail in the coffin for the country’s health care system.

 Africa’s largest economy is rapidly bleeding doctors it has trained and educated, unable — or unwilling — to stanch the flow that medical professionals blame on low salaries and poor working conditions.
 Approximately 20,000 Nigerian medical doctors are currently working outside the country.
 A survey by NOIPolls found that about eight out of 10 doctors who remained in Nigeria were looking for jobs overseas, with the U.S. and U.K. as leading destinations.
-Earlier this year, Shehu Liberty, a Nigerian political analyst, wrote an open letter to the country’s President Muhammadu Buhari, pleading with him to stop the “mass exodus” of doctors.
+In 2017, Shehu Liberty, a Nigerian political analyst, wrote an open letter to the country’s President Muhammadu Buhari, pleading with him to stop the “mass exodus” of doctors.
 He had just stumbled upon a group of 200 trained Nigerian doctors interviewing for jobs in Saudi Arabia.

 A crumbling medical infrastructure is pushing better-off Nigerians to seek treatment abroad.
-Last year, the Healthcare Federation of Nigeria reported an annual loss of $1 billion to the nation due to medical tourism.
+In 2017, the Healthcare Federation of Nigeria reported an annual loss of $1 billion to the nation due to medical tourism.
 For those who can’t afford foreign treatment, it’s worse.
 The country currently has a doctor to patient ratio of 1 to 4,000, far higher than the World Health Organization’s recommendation of 1 to 600.

 It isn’t opportunism that’s driving the “brain drain,” doctors insist.
 In fact, many of them who settle abroad return frequently to offer medical expertise, training and help in the land of their birth.
 Several others study abroad and return to Nigeria to practice medicine, only to face frustration.